ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 2. Purposes for which we collect your Personal Information.

-If you wish to transact on and use the Site or use the Services, ioBanker will collect information about you for the purposes set out below.
+If you wish to transact on and use the Site or use the Software Services, ioBanker will collect information about you for the purposes set out below.
 Information you provide to us may be used to:

 2.1. establish and maintain a responsible commercial relationship with you;